Protect and Control frequently asked questions (FAQs)

 What does the Owner field represent?

-The Owner field shows the account that owns the file in the connected application, such as Google Drive, Microsoft 365, or Dropbox.
+The Owner field shows the account that owns the file in the connected app, such as Google Drive, Microsoft 365, or Dropbox.

 This refers to file-level ownership in the source system, not Dash ownership or admin roles.